craigfrancis/php-is-literal-rfc/readme-v2.md

 When two LiteralString values are concatenated, the result is also a LiteralString.

-Some people may believe that not supporting concatenation might help debugging, with the thought being, in a long complex script, which only checks if a variable is a LiteralString at the end, it's harder to identify the source of the problem.
-However, over the last year I've simply not found this to be the case (usual debug techniques work fine), whereas it would be nigh-on-impossible to update every library and all existing code to not use concatenation (e.g. to use a query builder).
+It's been suggested that not supporting concatenation might help debugging, with the thought being, in a long complex script, which only checks if a variable is a LiteralString at the end, it's harder to identify the source of the problem.
+However, over the last year the feedback has been that the usual debug techniques work fine (if anything, developers want sprintf support); whereas it would be nigh-on-impossible to update every library and all existing code to not use concatenation (e.g. to use a query builder).
 That said, someone who really wants this strict way of working could use:

 ```php
 function literal_implode($separator, $array) {